sharife/hennagarden/site/content/_index.md

     talent  and has been providing unique and diverse entertainment services to corporations, nonprofit organizations, schools and private clients.
-Our passion and dedication for exceeding expectations is what has distinguished us from other companies for the past 29 years.
+Our passion and dedication for exceeding expectations is what has distinguished us from other companies since 1996.
 projects:
   - image: img/belly-dance-group-2.2.07.jpeg
     title: Event Planning